Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/GZrualt.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
   From your Windows 10 VM within a command line, use "nslookup" to see what Disney.com and Pixar.com’s IP addresses are.

-This command essentially asks our DNS server what the IP addresses of Disney, Pixar, and Google.
+  The "nslookup" command essentially asks our DNS server what the IP addresses of Disney, Pixar, and Google.

+  - You can also use "nslookup" to verify if a DNS Server is running.

   Observe the DNS traffic being shown in Wireshark
 </p>